twh9811/QuackersWebstore/docs/DesignDoc.md

 ### 3. Inventory Management
 * Inventory Management (15) (EPIC)
    * Story : As an OWNER I want to HAVE AN INVENTORY MANAGEMENT PAGE so that I CAN ADD/REMOVE/EDIT PRODUCTS.
-    * Details : The site will provide the owner with an inventory managment page that will allow the owner to add, remove, and edit products within the inventory and its changes will reflect what the customer will see in the catalog.
+    * Details : The site will provide the owner with an inventory managment page that will allow the owner to add, remove, and edit products within the inventory, and the changes will reflect what the customer will see in the catalog.
 * Inventory Management - Product View (5)
     * Story : As an OWNER I want to SEE PRODUCTS ON THE INVENTORY MANAGEMENT PAGE so that I CAN SELECT THEM TO MODIFY.
-    * Details : The site will provide the Owner with a inventory mangagement page that will allow the owner to see the ducks listed in the inventory.
+    * Details : The site will provide the Owner with an inventory mangagement page that will allow the owner to see the ducks listed in the inventory.
 * Inventory Management - Create Product Page (5)
     * Story : As an owner I want to create be able to create a product so that my customers are able to buy it.
-    * Details : The site will provide the Owner with the ability to create a pre-customized duck that will allow the owner to add new ducks to the inventory and will reflect what the customer will see in the catalog.
+    * Details : The site will provide the Owner with the ability to create a new duck that will be added to the inventory, and these changes will be reflected on the catalog page.
 * Inventory Management - Modify Product Page (5)
     * Story : As an OWNER I want to be able to modify products so that I can change the price, quantity available, name, etc of my items.
-    * Details : The site will provide the Owner with the ability to modify and delete a pre-customized duck that will allow the owner to makes changes to existing ducks in the inventory and will reflect what the customer will see in the catalog.
+    * Details : The site will provide the Owner with the ability to modify and delete a duck from the inventory, and these changes will be reflected on the catalog page.

 ### 4. Data Persistence
 * Session Management (3)
     * Story : As a USER I want to HAVE MY DATA PERSIST BETWEEN PAGES so that I DONT HAVE TO LOGIN EVERY TIME
-    * Details : The website will provide the user with a means to have their current data persist between pages.
+    * Details : The website will remember what user is logged in when switching between pages.
 This will allow the user to freely enter other pages of the website without having to login every time.
 * Create Shopping Card Models - Shopping Cart (5)
     * Story : As a DEVELOPER, I want to be able to access a Customer’s shopping cart so that the SYSTEM is able to save it, modify it, and display the correct information.
-    * Details : The website provides a shopping cart.
-So if a customer has purcahsed something and logged out, they should see the same items in their shopping cart when they log back in.
+    * Details : The website will provide a shopping cart that remembers its previous state.
+So if a customer adds an item to their cart and logs out, they should see the same items in their shopping cart when they log back in.

 ### Enhancements